spoogle/SearchTouch/README.markdown

 ## Contributors

 All of the code has been contributed by Julian Richardson, julianrichardson@acm.org.
+Contributions are very welcome.
 Please contact me if you would like to contribute, or if you have bug reports, questions or suggestions.

 ## Incorporating into your project